Freight Shipping from Los Angeles to Portland

 How much does it cost to ship freight from Los Angeles to Portland?

-Full truckload (FTL) rates from Los Angeles, CA to Portland, OR currently range from $2,328-$2,870 for a standard dry van load over the 1,083-mile route.
+Full truckload (FTL) rates from Los Angeles, CA to Portland, OR currently range $2,328-$2,870 (roughly $2.15-$2.67 per mile over 1,083 miles).
 LTL shipments typically cost $796-$1,321 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Los Angeles to Portland?